clearhaus/gateway-api-docs/source/index.md

 MasterCard  | 5555555555554444 | Declined |

-You can specify a status `code` as transaction amount to trigger a specific error for declined test card numbers.
+You can specify a status `code` as transaction amount to trigger a specific error when using declined test card numbers.

 ## Pagination